MiltonGreat/Credit-Risk-Modelling/README.md

 **Description:** This dataset contains information on loan performance, including loan amount, interest rate, loan term, borrower’s credit history, and whether the loan was repaid or defaulted.

 **What I Did in the Project:**
-- **Default Prediction (PD):** Used machine learning algorithms like Random Forest, XGBoost, or Neural Networks to predict default based on borrower information (e.g., credit score, loan amount, debt-to-income ratio).
+- **Default Prediction:** Used machine learning algorithms like Random Forest, XGBoost, or Neural Networks to predict default based on borrower information (e.g., credit score, loan amount, debt-to-income ratio).
-- **Loss Given Default (LGD):** Estimated LGD by looking at the loan’s collateral value and borrower’s ability to repay.
+- **Loss Given Default:** Estimated LGD by looking at the loan’s collateral value and borrower’s ability to repay.
-- **Exposure at Default (EAD):** Calculated potential exposure at the time of default by combining loan amounts and other relevant borrower data.
+- **Exposure at Default:** Calculated potential exposure at the time of default by combining loan amounts and other relevant borrower data.
 - **Model Interpretability:** Used SHAP or LIME for model interpretation and explain which features most influence the creditworthiness predictions.

 ### 5. Credit Card Fraud Detection